NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

     test that this worked.
 We'll :python:`print(data)`.
 Print statements in python require parenthesis around the object you wish to print, here it is data.

-    Try :python:`print('data')` as well, now Python will print the string 'data', as it did for the hello world function, instead of the information stored in the variable data.
+    Try :python:`print('data')` as well, now Python will print the string :code:`data`, as it did for the hello world function, instead of the information stored in the variable data.

     Don't forget to execute with :bash:`python mysci.py`.